amoffitt7/ReplicationCut_GraphPartitioning/README.md

 ## Running the java algorithm code
 Once you have your folders greated via running the c code, you
-need to first make a new folder in the java utitlity you are using
+need to first make a new folder in the java workspace you are using
-int the same directory/folder that already contains your bin and src
+in the same directory/folder that already contains your bin and src
 folders.
 Once you have made the new folder just transfer all of your
 graph containing folders into this new folder.
 Once you have done this
 you can now run the java code where you just need to pass the name of